Delivering much-needed new homes in Lancashire

 The City Deal will also generate:

 - Nearly £1 billion growth in Gross Value Added

 • £2.3 billion in leveraged commercial investment.

 It will see investment pumped into South Ribble, resulting in new roads, better public transport, improved public spaces and reduced congestion.
 Required infrastructure to support population growth, such as new schools and health centres, will also be provided.

 A City Deal Infrastructure Delivery Programme and City Deal Investment Fund have been established by the City Deal Partners which together are worth £450m over the lifetime of the Deal.

-- The site has been identified as a preferred site to support the planned economic growth and help deliver the 17,000 new homes.
+The site has been recognised as a prime location to support the planned economic growth and help deliver the 17,000 new homes.